 For the qualitative aspect, purposive sampling was used to select key informants, including music teachers and students, based on their roles, experience, and direct involvement in curriculum implementation.
 Participant observation was also carried out in selected classes to complement data obtained from the interviews and questionnaires.

 Across the institutions identified in this research, academic staff who have spent a minimum of 5 years are selected as viable respondents.
-This decision is based on the understanding that the respondents who have spent an average of 5 years teaching would have considerable experience in the implementation of the content of music education curriculum.
+This decision is based on the understanding that the respondents who have spent an average of 5 years teaching would have considerable experience in the implementation of the content of the music education curriculum.
 Also, they will not be new to the subject of institutional and instructional culture in both practical and theoretical courses.
 In addition, the selected student respondents are in their penultimate or final levels of study and have spent at least two to three years in their respective institutions adapting to the culture of instruction.

 2.4 Instrumentation and Data Collection

 Data for this study were collected using both qualitative and quantitative techniques.
 For the quantitative aspect, a structured questionnaire was developed and disseminated in two formats: hard copy and online via Google Forms.
-The hard copies were administered in person by the researcher and retrieved immediately upon completion, while the online version was completed electronically, with responses downloaded directly from Google Form’s Excel output.
+The hard copies were administered in person by the researcher and retrieved immediately upon completion, while the online version was completed electronically, with responses downloaded directly from Google Forms’ Excel output.

 For the qualitative aspect, Key Informant Interviews were conducted both in person and via WhatsApp calls, depending on the availability and location of the participants.
 The non-participant observation was carried out by the researcher within selected music classrooms, focusing on teaching methods, student engagement, and the general instructional environment to gather firsthand insights into the prevailing instructional culture.